-- Provide high standard of equipment and products to encourage use and access which are consistent but reflect the unique character of each site. - Be well planned taking into consideration environmental risks, heat, flood, drought, climate change considerations and the need to create habitat corridors. - Use contemporary design practice which offers a variety of unstructured, stimulating, challenging and fun experiences for a range of ages and abilities where practical. - Provide dynamic and flexible activity areas that can be used for both active and passive recreation. - Provide supporting amenities such as seating, paths, shade structures, trees, garden beds and drinking fountains where necessary to support recreational uses in line with our hierarchy.
+- Feature high-quality equipment and products that encourage use and access while reflecting the unique character of each site. - Be well-planned, considering environmental risks such as heat, flood, drought, climate change, and the need to create habitat corridors. - Use contemporary design practices that offer a variety of unstructured, stimulating, challenging, and fun experiences for a range of ages and abilities. - Provide dynamic and flexible areas for both active and passive recreation. - Include supporting amenities like seating, paths, shade structures, trees, garden beds, and drinking fountains as needed, in line with our hierarchy. - Be developed based on the strategy's recommendations and community input, including that of traditional landowners. - Be upgraded and maintained through the Council's maintenance and renewal program to ensure continuous functionality and product longevity. - Encourage social activities through design, promoting interactions in various recreational areas. - Support community bonds by facilitating both passive and active recreation in each space.

-- Be well-planned and developed according to the recommendations identified in this strategy and community inputs, including those of the traditional owners of our lands. - Be upgraded and maintained through Council's maintenance and renewal program to ensure continuous functions and product longevity for community uses. - Encourage social activities in a variety of recreational areas through design. - Support community interactions in each play and open space enhancing community bonds through passive and active recreation. - Enable community groups to take the initiative in managing and maintaining open spaces and to become involved in decision-making processes to promote a sense of belonging, social identity and fulfilment.
+- OFFICIAL - Enable community groups to participate in managing and maintaining open spaces, fostering a sense of belonging, social identity, and fulfillment.

-LOW MAINTENANCE AND SUSTAINABLE
+PRINCIPLE 03 LOW MAINTENANCE AND SUSTAINABLE